 Create Indigenous Gullah Geechee Medicine Clothes to Bind Up The Blues

-Participants will bring gently worn garments—such as shirts, skirts, scarves, or aprons—and immerse them in naturally prepared indigo vats.
+Participants will use gently worn or new garments, such as shirts, skirts, scarves, or aprons, and immerse them in a naturally prepared indigo vat.
 Guided by an Indigenous Gullah Geechee artist-educator, you’ll explore stories, symbolism, and the healing intentions behind each dye bath.
-Learn how the practice of upcycling is more than sustainability—it's an act of resistance, remembrance, and restoration.
+Learn how the practice of upcycling is more than sustainability; it's an act of resistance, remembrance, and restoration.

 Whether you're a textile lover, cultural heritage enthusiast, or looking for a soulful way to reconnect with your clothing, this workshop will leave you with wearable art infused with history, healing, and spirit.